CartoDB/data-services/geocoder/admin1/README.md

 (see the wiki page: [Geocoder Data Sources #admin1-states-provinces](https://github.com/CartoDB/data-services/wiki/Geocoder-Datasources#admin1-statesprovinces))

-- Quattro Shapes admin1 and admin1 region polygons are being used for geometry.
+- **Quattro Shapes** admin1 and admin1 region polygons are being used for geometry.
 Users dislike natural earth's small admin1 units in countries like Spain, Italy and France so we have replaced these smaller units with their parent regions.
   - Quattro Shapes admin1: http://static.quattroshapes.com/qs_adm1.zip
+    - Coverage: global
+    - Geometry type: polygon
   - Quattro Shapes admin1 regions: http://static.quattroshapes.com/qs_adm1_region.zip
+    - Coverage: global
+    - Geometry type: polygon

-  - Natural Earth Data admin1 states provinces: http://www.naturalearthdata.com/http//www.naturalearthdata.com/download/10m/cultural/ne_10m_admin_1_states_provinces.zip
+- **Natural Earth Data** admin1 states provinces: http://www.naturalearthdata.com/http//www.naturalearthdata.com/download/10m/cultural/ne_10m_admin_1_states_provinces.zip
+  - Coverage: global
+  - Geometry type: polygon

-- Natural Earth admin1 alternate name spellings will be used as synonyms when the Quattro Shapes `qs_source` = 'Natural Earth'.
+  _Note: Natural Earth admin1 alternate name spellings will be used as synonyms when the Quattro Shapes `qs_source` = 'Natural Earth'._

 # Admin1 Geometry Table
 The table name is currently being called `adm1` and is built from a combination of data from Quattro Shapes: `qs_adm1` and `qs_adm1_region`.
 All countries that contain regional admin1 provinces use geometry from the `qs_adm1_region` table and not the `qs_adm1` table.
 This is an improvement made based on tickets/issues submitted by users when geocoding admin1 states / provinces.